Multi-frequency study of large size radio galaxies 3C 35 and 3C 284: Observation, data reduction and spectral analysis

 \subsection{Spectral analysis}

-We have used Broadband Radio Analysis ToolS (BRATS) software package for spectral analysis \citep{Ha13, Ha15}.
-The BRATS software is written in C programming language, and PGPLOT graphics subroutine library is used for visualization.
-More information about this software package can be found in \cite{Ha13}.
-Radio maps in each frequency are aligned in the same geometry, and the images are convolved with identical resolution.
-The same resolution radio maps are loaded into BRATS with 5 sigma cutoff depending upon the RMS value.
+For spectral analysis, we used the Broadband Radio Analysis ToolS (BRATS) software package \citep{Ha13, Ha15}.
+The BRATS software is developed using the C programming language, and the PGPLOT graphics subroutine library is used for visualization.
+The radio maps are aligned in the same geometry at each frequency, and the images are convolved with the same resolution.
+The same resolution radio maps are loaded into BRATS with a 5 sigma cutoff depending upon the RMS value.
 We exclude the core of the galaxy for spectral analysis as it is not a region of interest.
 For strong sources, the error in flux measurement is dominated by systematics in calibration.
 This can be calculated from the quadrature sum of the systematic, noise and fitting error.
 For GMRT, we have taken a conservative 10\% of systematic errors, while for VLA, 2\% of systematic errors.
-To find the best fitting injection index for minimum reduce chi-square value, {\tt findinject} command of BRATS is used.
-A best-fitting injection index 0.50 for 3C 35 and 0.90 for 3C 284 are found.
-Final model fitting of the sources was done in BRATS using the obtained values of the injection index.
+To find the best fitting injection index for a minimum reduced chi-square value, {\tt findinject} command of BRATS is used.
+A best-fitting injection index of 0.50 for 3C 35 and 0.90 for 3C 284 is found.
+The final model fitting of the sources was done in BRATS using the obtained values of the injection index.
 For 3C 35, \citet{Or10} have reported an average injection spectral index of 0.50, which is consistent with our estimated value.
 However, \citet{La80} calculated steeper spectra for 3C 35 with a value of 0.89, which may have appeared because their data sensitivity was insufficient.
 For the galaxy 3C 284, \citet{La80} determined a spectral index of $0.82$, which is slightly flatter compared to our calculated value of 0.90.